stevenchiu30801/stevenchiu30801.github.io/source/_posts/Struggle-with-the-Tough-2020-Year.md

 My trip to Japan in March was cancelled due to the crisis.

-From May to August, my job applications were rejected by Line, Shopee, MixerBox and Amazon.
-Also, some applications were even not replied, including Trend Micro, Appier, Google, Rakuten Mobile, Wistron and Ericsson.
+From May to August, my job applications were rejected by LINE, Shopee, MixerBox and Amazon.
+Also, some applications were even not replied, including Google, Rakuten Mobile, Ericsson, Trend Mirco, Appier, Wistron and Synology.

 I have no idea why the situation got so frustrating.
 Maybe I were not well-prepared and then did not deserve those great jobs right now, or maybe the crisis did influence on the recruiting although Taiwan was not in struggle against COVID-19 (We are not necessary to wear masks in public and open area).

 I really put me in huge pressure these several months, since my friends got great offers one after another, and they were able to relax and schedule their next steps in life.
 I was already 25 and may be married at 30.
 I should have a clear direction of my career in these five years.

 These days I manage to take those easy.
 Not because I got my first job (I still have no offer), but I try to adapt and adjust my mindset.
 The following is something I consider to be helpful for me in the past days.
 In the future, as I am in the similar situation, hope these help!